AhmadEsmail/City-Airport-Locator/README.md

 # Airport History App

 ## Description
-This application allows users to search for city history and view the closest airports.
+This application allows users to search for the closest airports.
 Users can input a city name and specify the number of airports to display.
 The application retrieves data from a database containing information about cities and airports, and it utilizes geolocation services to calculate distances and display maps.

 ## Features
-- Search for city history
 - Display closest airports to a city
 - Interactive map display
 - Save city data and airport distances